-During the August and September heat, District 58 schools use their resources and building spaces wisely to provide relief to students and staff.
+During the May, June, August, September and, sometimes, October heat, District 58 schools use their resources and building spaces wisely to provide relief to students and staff.
 District 58 is home to 11 neighborhood schools and two middle schools, and while each school’s physical space differs, in general our schools follow these procedures on hot days:

 - Classrooms rotate through designated cooling areas (each school’s air-conditioned spaces) throughout the school day.
 Thanks to staff flexibility and creativity, lessons can still be carried out in these alternate settings.